 2. Comfort Your Friends But Don’t Let Yourself Down

 Both of you should take the initiative to enhance your relationship.
 You can share the news of your success but make sure not to hurt your friend or bring negativity into the discussion.
 Jealousy is unfair in friendship, and instead of blaming each other, you must comfort your friend and understand the nature of your relationship.
 It will not only boost your friend’s confidence but also improve the relationship.

 3. Jealousy Should Be Healthy

-Jealousy may be healthy in a few cases, but engaging in a fight or avoiding each other can bring out toxicity.
+Jealousy may be healthy in a few cases, but engaging in a fight and silent rivalry or avoiding each other can bring out toxicity.
 So, focus on establishing a healthy relationship with your friend and weed out any toxic jealousy.

 4. Identify Your Friend’s Achievements And Strengths

 You can smoothen out the situation by balancing the scales.
 Praise your friend for their work and achievements as often as you expect appreciation from them.
 They should not feel intimidated by your achievements or have a fear of getting replaced by someone else in your life.
 It is applicable for new friends as well as a love interest.